shishanyu/orangepi-fancontrol/README.md

 I have a 4 pin fan, that I recycled from an old iBook computer.
 The red pin goes to 5V, black pin to ground, yellow is PWM and green is the sensor (which I haven't gotten it to work yet).

+You can compile it with something like:
+`gcc -Wall -o fancontrol fancontrol.c -lwiringPi`

-Note: not all commits and stuff will be in english but I'll try to translate the most important bits.
+*Note: not all commits and stuff will be in english but I'll try to translate the most important bits.*

 # Control de ventilador para Orange Pi Zero
 Un control de ventilador que funciona con la Orange Pi Zero y plataformas parecidas a Arduino, produce PWM con software, requiere la librera Wiring Pi.